Zhang-Lab-JHU/Exponential_Integration/README.md

 Initialization.py contains the function that calculates Partition function $Z$ which is related to insertion free energy as follows:

 $$
-F = -k_\text{B}T\ln Z
+F = -k_\text{B}T \ln Z
 $$

-Data should be structured as in four colums: first colum contains radii of liquid particles and other three colums are x, y, z coordinates of liquid particles.
-There should be no extra lines in between configurations for different time steps.
+The dataset should consist of four columns: first is radii of liquid particles, and three other columns are x y and z coordinates of liquid particles (for example from MD simulations).
+Radii and coordinates from different time stems should not be separated by any extra lines